William Warder Cadbury: Outreach in local villages

 Cadbury established clinics in nearby villages in south Canton.
 The trips he made to these villages allowed him to understand the limited healthcare outside of Lingnan University.
 For example, he found a young woman with mental illness tied to a chair; her family couldn't afford treatment for her.
 Cadbury somehow found the funds to send her to John Kerr's Refuge for the Insane, and her health was soon restored.

 Over the years, he consistently reached out to help the children and to help the adults help themselves.
-For example, during the time period of Japanese aggression in the area, he and his wife Catharine cared for children who had lost their families and homes by bringing them to the Lingnan Orphanage and the nearby Industrial School to learn.
+For example, during the time period of Japanese aggression in the area, he and his wife Catharine cared for children who had lost their families and homes by bringing them to Lingnan Orphanage and the nearby Industrial School to learn.

 He also spread a "Christian message of understanding" in the villages.
 In his view, conversion was a side benefit instead of a necessary action to reduce suffering.
 He and his wife sometimes traveled to these villages to teach Sunday School.
-Since Cadbury knew his medical work wouldn't allow him to put his full efforts to spread religion in the villages, he asked a Chinese evangelist, Mr. Wong Kom To, to help.
+Since Cadbury knew his medical work wouldn't allow him to put his full efforts into spreading religion in the villages, he asked a Chinese evangelist, Mr. Wong Kom To, to help.
 He served as a link between Cadbury and the villagers.